qhtutorials/qhtutorials.github.io/content/posts/how-to-set-up-a-hugo-blog/index.md

 Note: Complete this step to avoid the GitHub Pages error of "no URL found for submodule path".

-* Step 5: In the root of your site folder, open the hugo.toml file (in an editor such as Visual Studio Code).
+-Step 5: In the root of your site folder, open the hugo.toml file (in an editor such as Visual Studio Code).
 Edit the following:

 ```
 baseURL = "https://YourGitHubUsername.github.io/"